Noamm9/NoammAddons-CT/README.md

 **M7 Dragon Spawn Timer** - Draws a "Accurate" Dragon Spawn Timer for M7-P5

-**Auto Refill Ender Pearls** - Automatically refill &3Ender Pearls from sack at the start of a dungeon run
+**Auto Refill Ender Pearls** - Automatically refill Ender Pearls from sack at the start of a dungeon run

 **Custom FOV** - Allows to set Custom Minecraft FOV (Field of View)